Huang Ta-chou

-Huang Ta-chou (黃大洲 (Huáng Dàzhōu); born 7 February 1936), also known as Thomas Huang, is a Taiwanese politician who served as mayor of Taipei between 1990 and 1994.
+Huang Ta-chou (黃大洲 (Huáng Dàzhōu); born 7 February 1936), also known as Thomas Huang, is a Taiwanese economist, sociologist, and politician who served as the mayor of Taipei between 1990 and 1994.
 He chaired the Chinese Taipei Olympic committee from 1998 to 2006.
+Before entering politics, Huang graduated with two degrees from National Taiwan University and earned a master's degree and a Ph.D. from Cornell University in the United States.

-Early life
+Early life and education

-Huang was born in Shanhua, Tainan in Taiwan, Empire of Japan in 1936.
-He graduated from National Taiwan University, where Lee Teng-hui was once his instructor.
-He received his PhD in agriculture from Cornell University in the United States in 1971.
-After his return to Taiwan, Huang taught at National Taiwan University.
+Huang was born in Shanhua, Tainan, in 1936 during the Japanese rule of Taiwan.
+He graduated from National Taiwan University (NTU), where Lee Teng-hui was once his instructor, with a Bachelor of Science (B.S.) in agricultural economics in 1960 and a Master of Science (M.S.) in the subject in 1962.

+After receiving his master's degree from NTU, Huang completed advanced studies in the United States, where he earned a second M.S. in rural sociology in 1966 from Cornell University.
+His master's thesis was titled, "Social differentiation in Taiwanese communities".
+In 1971, he earned his Ph.D. in rural sociology from Cornell.
+His doctoral dissertation was titled, "Rural-urban migration in Taiwan".

+After returning to Taiwan, Huang taught at National Taiwan University.

 Political career

-Later on, Huang also participated in politics.
-He was admired by Lee Teng-hui, who was helpful throughout Huang's political career.
-At 1979, Lee was the Mayor of Taipei and appointed him as the mayoral adviser and the Secretary-General of the Research, Development, and Evaluation Commission, Executive Yuan.
-Two years later, Lee became the chief executive of Taiwan Province, he followed Lee to Taiwan Provincial Government and was appointed the Deputy Secretary-General.
-He went back to National Taiwan University in 1984 as a professor, before he was appointed the Secretary-General of Taipei City Government in 1987.
+Huang was admired by Lee Teng-hui, who was helpful throughout Huang's political career.
+In 1979, Lee then Mayor of Taipei, appointed Huang as the mayoral adviser and the Secretary-General of the Research, Development, and Evaluation Commission, Executive Yuan.
+Two years later, when Lee became the chief executive of Taiwan Province, Huang followed Lee to the Taiwan Provincial Government and was appointed the Deputy Secretary-General.
+After returning to National Taiwan University in 1984 as a professor, he was appointed the Secretary-General of Taipei City Government in 1987.
 He became the acting Mayor of Taipei in May 1990, replacing Wu Poh-hsiung.
 In October, he was appointed Mayor of Taipei by President Lee Teng-hui.
-During the final year of Huang's term, under the pressure of democratization, the office of mayor became directly elected and Huang is the last Mayor of Taipei to have served via presidential appointment.
+During the final year of Huang's term, under the pressure of democratization, the office of mayor became directly elected.
+Huang is the last Mayor of Taipei to have served via presidential appointment.

 In the 1994 Taipei mayoral election, Huang received a late nomination from the Kuomintang.
 Though he secured the party's endorsement and support from Lee, Huang did not win the election.
 The loss could be partly ascribed to the split between the Kuomintang and Chinese New Party within the Pan-Blue Coalition.
 Although the entire Pan-Blue Coalition gained more votes, Huang only received 25.89% of the voter turnout, allowing Democratic Progressive Party candidate Chen Shui-bian to be elected in a traditional pro-Chinese unification city and Mainlander stronghold.

 After he lost the mayoral election, Huang was appointed the Minister of the Research, Development, and Evaluation Commission in June 1996, and a Minister without Portfolio in 1997.

 He was appointed National Policy Advisor by President Ma Ying-jeou in 2009.